natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/B-17E%20(Japan).md

 * Wings are big and thus commonly torn off by gunfire
 * Nose protection is extremely limited, try to avoid frontal attacks as much as possible
 * May attract friendly fire from friendly aircraft and SPAA in Sim
+* No 2000 lb Bombs like the American counterpart

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->